nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 #iBeacon Development Kit Instructions (Version 2.0)

-Note: These instructions are for the latest version of the iBeacon Development Kit (shipping as of February, 2014), for instructions from previous versions (Oct.
+Note: These instructions are for the latest version of the iBeacon Development Kit (shipping as of February, 2014), for instructions for previous versions (Oct.
 2013 - Jan.
 2014) [click here](http://developer.radiusnetworks.com/ibeacon/ibeacon-development-kit-instructions-version1.html).

 ##Getting Started